 Buses from Prague to Berlin arrive at Berlin Central Bus Station ZOB, in the Charlottenburg district of the western part of the city centre.
 The station is within easy walking distance of the U12, S41 and S42 lines, with regular trains during the day and a night service on weekends.
 The U-Bahn and S-Bahn systems put the whole of Berlin's historic centre in reach, while a taxi from the station to Schönefeld Airport will take around 20 minutes.
 A night bus service runs all week.

-Travel between Prague, Czechia and Berlin, Germany by coach is: Restricted.
+Travel between Prague, Czechia and Berlin, Germany by coach is: Partially open.

 Conditions of entry:

-The information above was last checked on 12/06/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach between Prague and Berlin before travelling.
+The information above was last checked on 22/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your coach between Prague and Berlin as this information can change.

-Entry into Czechia is allowed for: Entry is restricted for citizens and permanent residents of Germany
+Reentry to Czechia is allowed for: Entry is fully open for citizens and permanent residents of Germany

 The government of Czechia has imposed these measures to reduce the spread of COVID-19: